 If your vehicle is paid off, there are only a few instances that justify dropping collision coverage:

 Your vehicle's value is less than a few thousand dollars: If your car holds minimal value, collision coverage may not be worth carrying.
 This is especially true when a large deductible is involved.
-For instance, if your car is worth $2,000 and your policy has a deductible of $1,000, your insurer is only able to pay out up to $1,000 on a collision claim.
+For instance, if your car is worth $2,000 and your policy has a deductible of $1,000, your car insurance is only able to pay out up to $1,000 on a collision claim.

 Your vehicle isn't currently being driven: Collision coverage isn’t necessary if you never take the car out on the road.
 While your car is garaged or kept in storage, comprehensive coverage can protect your vehicle against theft, vandalism, fire, and weather-related issues such as water damage.
 Learn more about how car insurance covers theft.

 Your vehicle is insured on another policy: You won't need collision coverage if your car is covered on a family member's existing policy that includes collision coverage.
 Keep in mind, your vehicle can only be insured on a family member's policy if it's kept overnight at their address.